 - How can reach the finish line the fastest?

 - What team of two can make it down the hill while holding hands?
-While sledding backwards?
+While sledding backward?

 - How many people can you fit onto one sled and still reach the finish line?

-*of course, please put safety first- using your judgement of the size, speed, and snow conditions on the hill vs the ages and abilities of the kids!
+*of course, please put safety first- using your judgment of the size, speed, and snow conditions on the hill vs the ages and abilities of the kids!